coinbase-samples/prime-liquidator-go/README.md

 **Use of this sample application may cause a negative financial impact**

 When the application is running, it continuously monitors and converts crypto assets to USD.
-If the application is accidentally left running or mistakenly pointed at a unintended portfolio, all of the assets in hot/trading wallets will be quickly liquidated.
+If the application is accidentally left running or mistakenly pointed at an unintended portfolio, all of the assets in hot/trading wallets will be quickly liquidated.

 Sell orders are created with a one hour TWAP with the lowest tolerance (limit price) set at 10% below the